lankef/pyAQSC/docs/index.md

 ## Contact
 Please contact [Lanke Fu](mailto:ffu@pppl.gov) at PPPL for questions and bug reports.

-## Caution
-The accuracy bottleneck of the code is in the `jnp.interp` calls and axis length calculations in `aqsc.get_axis_info`, as well as the coordinate transforms in `aqsc.Equilibrium`.

 ## References
 1. [Weakly Quasisymmetric Near-Axis Solutions to all Orders](https://doi.org/10.1063/5.0076583)